oracle-livelabs/multicloud/helidon-virtual-thread/migrate-application/migrate-application.md

 ## Introduction

 In this lab, you will start with a Helidon 3 application running on our original reactive Web Server based on Netty.
-You will then migrate the application to Helidon 4 running on the new Helidon Nima WebServer using virtual threads.
+You will then migrate the application to Helidon 4 running on the new Helidon WebServer using virtual threads.

 [Lab4 walkthrough](videohub:1_zr1m00ba)